COVID-19: We’re Here to Help

 If you are having difficulty paying your water bill, please contact us.
 We offer payment arrangements and extensions to help.
 Additionally, we have temporarily suspended collections activities and shutoffs on residential service connections for non-payment; restored service to accounts previously disconnected for nonpayment; and frozen recertification requirements for our Low-Income Ratepayer Assistance program.

-Cal Water supports the State’s moratorium, as we agree that water is essential.
+We agree that water is essential.
 That’s why on March 12, 2020 – even before the moratorium was enacted – we began voluntarily suspending water service disconnections and restoring service to those who were previously disconnected.
 We will continue to support the communities we serve to help ensure everyone has the safe, reliable water service they need during this time.

 Other assistance programs available